 Christopher M. Clough

-Chris serves as lead condemnation counsel in Texas for numerous major institutional clients and nationally traded companies.
-He has tried numerous condemnation cases to jury verdict, handled hundreds of special commissioners’ hearings and has multiple published decisions, including most recently:
+Chris serves as condemnation counsel in Texas for numerous major institutional clients and nationally traded companies, including McDonald’s, H.E.B., 7-Eleven, Weingarten Realty, Simon Property Group, and Life Storage among many others.
+He has tried numerous condemnation cases to jury verdict, handled hundreds of special commissioners’ hearings and has multiple published appellate court decisions.

 Chris is a respected expert within the local and legal community on eminent domain issues.
 He is a frequent contributor to ALI and ABA eminent domain section, the International Right of Way Association and has served as Program Co-Chair for the Annual Eminent Domain Super Conference in Texas for the past 10 years.
 Recent professional engagements include: